 On the sales side, define a process that sets priorities and sets aside time to deal with vital things like balancing production work and sales inquiries.
 When customers call, have a consistent process for how you deal with them.
 Make sure your processes include strict rules for when and how you’ll follow up with customers.

 Document best practices for all your other important tasks too, things like recognizing revenue, ordering materials, quoting jobs, buying equipment, hiring staff, and even executing work.
-By documenting it now, you have a record of “approved” procedures and make sure this expertise lives within your company, and isn’t just known by a few key employees.
+By documenting it now, you have a record of “approved” procedures, so this expertise can be shared within your company, and isn’t just known by a few key employees.

 If you’re not sure how to start building processes, check out our Process Improvement Tools Any Company Can Use